-The 2022 Physician Scientist Fellowship competition is now open and accepting proposals.
-See the Request for Applications document for information on how to apply.
+The 2023 Physician Scientist Fellowship is now open and accepting proposals.
+See the Request for Applications for information on how to apply.

-The deadline to submit applications is Jan.
-7, 2022, at 3 p.m.
+The deadine to submit applications is Jan.
+13, 2023, at 3 p.m.
 ET.
-Please visit the PSF Frequently Asked Questions for additional information.
+Please visit the Frequently Asked Questions or watch the informational webinar for additional information.

 The Doris Duke Physician Scientist Fellowship program provides grants to physician scientists at the subspecialty fellowship level who are seeking to conduct additional years of research beyond their subspecialty requirement.
 The goal is to aid in the transition into a research faculty appointment.